Miriam Beerman: Career

-She was the first woman to ever have a solo exhibition at the Brooklyn Museum, and has since had 31 solo exhibitions of her work.
-Her work has been exhibited globally, including at the Corcoran Gallery of Art in Washington, DC, the Whitney Museum of American Art in New York, NY and at the Montclair Art Museum in Montclair, New Jersey.
-Her work is in the collection of The Newark Museum of Art and her work may be seen in over 60 museums.
+She was the first woman to ever have a solo exhibition at the Brooklyn Museum and has since had 31 solo exhibitions of her work.
+Her work has been exhibited globally, including at the Corcoran Gallery of Art in Washington, DC, the Whitney Museum of American Art in New York, NY, the Montclair Art Museum in Montclair, New Jersey, and the National Gallery of Art in Washington, DC.

 In 2000, Beerman was an Artist's Book Resident at the Women's Studio Workshop in Rosendale, New York.
 During her residency, Beerman published Faces, a limited-edition portfolio of eight drypoint prints with text from The Notebooks of Malte Laurids Brigge by Rainer Maria Rilke.
-The images are rough, humorous, and tragic, echoing the artist's humanistic concerns.

-The artist's work was explored in a 2015 documentary film Miriam Beerman: Expressing the Chaos.
+Miriam Beerman: Expressing the Chaos (2015) is a documentary film directed by Jonathan Gruber, which explores her artwork.
+The film was shown on PBS and on Dutch and New Zealand T.V.

-Beerman died in February 2022, at the age of 98.
-A retrospective exhibition Miriam Beerman: 1923–2022 Nothing has changed was held at the Rechnitz Hall DiMattio Gallery in West Long Branch and included twenty large-scale paintings by the late artist.
+After she died in 2022, the retrospective exhibition, Miriam Beerman: 1923–2022 Nothing has changed, was held at the Rechnitz Hall DiMattio Gallery in West Long Branch and included twenty large-scale paintings by the late artist.

+Beerman's work is included in the collections of the National Gallery of Art, the National Portrait Gallery, the Metropolitan Museum of Art, the Los Angeles County Museum of Art, the Brooklyn Museum, the National Museum of Women in the Arts, the Phillips Collection, the Victoria & Albert Museum, and the Whitney, along with dozens of other museums.